-Course Code VS4249
+VS4249

-Course Title Wild Animal Health and Management
+Wild Animal Health and Management

-No. of Credits 2
+2

-Prerequisites None
+None

-Compulsory/ Optional Compulsory
+Compulsory

 - i) To provide training on restraint and diagnosis, treatment and management of common clinical and surgical conditions of zoo and wild animals under field and hospital conditions. - ii) To discuss principles of management and conservation of zoo and wild animals from a veterinary perspective.